d9r-dev/public-learning/pages/Git hooks.md

 		- This hook is invoked by [git-commit[1]](https://git-scm.com/docs/git-commit) and [git-merge[1]](https://git-scm.com/docs/git-merge), and can be bypassed with the `--no-verify` option.
 It takes a single parameter, the name of the file that holds the proposed commit log message.
 Exiting with a non-zero status causes the command to abort.
 	- post-commit
 		- This hook is invoked by [git-commit[1]](https://git-scm.com/docs/git-commit).
 It takes no parameters, and is invoked after a commit is made.
+	- pre-rebase
+		- This hook is called by [git-rebase[1]](https://git-scm.com/docs/git-rebase) and can be used to prevent a branch from getting rebased.
+The hook may be called with one or two parameters.
+The first parameter is the upstream from which the series was forked.
+The second parameter is the branch being rebased, and is not set when rebasing the current branch.
+	- post-checkout
+		- This hook is invoked when a [git-checkout[1]](https://git-scm.com/docs/git-checkout) or [git-switch[1]](https://git-scm.com/docs/git-switch) is run after having updated the worktree.
+The hook is given three parameters: the ref of the previous HEAD, the ref of the new HEAD (which may or may not have changed), and a flag indicating whether the checkout was a branch checkout (changing branches, flag=1) or a file checkout (retrieving a file from the index, flag=0).
+This hook cannot affect the outcome of `git switch` or `git checkout`, other than that the hook’s exit status becomes the exit status of these two commands.
+	- post-merge
+		- This hook is invoked by [git-merge[1]](https://git-scm.com/docs/git-merge), which happens when a `git pull` is done on a local repository.
+The hook takes a single parameter, a status flag specifying whether or not the merge being done was a squash merge.
+This hook cannot affect the outcome of `git merge` and is not executed, if the merge failed due to conflicts.
+	- pre-push
+		- This hook is called by [git-push[1]](https://git-scm.com/docs/git-push) and can be used to prevent a push from taking place.
+The hook is called with two parameters which provide the name and location of the destination remote, if a named remote is not being used both values will be the same.
 	-
 	-